It’s a fact of life: People get injured and sick at work all of the time. If that has happened to you, you’re certainly not alone.

 Once you have been examined, the doctor will report your status to your employer’s workers’ compensation insurance carrier.
 Your employer or the insurer must then notify the Georgia Workers’ Compensation Board of your status.
 You must receive a copy of this report.

 As your recovery progresses, your doctor may release you to return to work with restrictions.
 The insurer must complete another form and send it to you (or your workers’ compensation attorney) within 60 days of the release.
 This serves as notice that your benefits may change.

 Unfortunately, employers and insurers may press you to return to work too soon after your injury.
 After all, paying temporary disability benefits is an expense that neither the insurer nor the employer wants to bear.
-Your employer may even dispute whether you are disabled at all.
+Your employer may even dispute whether you are disabled at all, potentially leading to a dispute that could require the expertise of an experienced insurance claim lawyer.
 This dispute may require a hearing.

 To learn more, contact the Mann Law Firm.
 We are available to serve disabled workers in Macon and surrounding areas in Middle Georgia.
 Contact us today and receive a free case review.

 At Mann Injury Law, we have been helping members of the local community with their injury claims for over 50 years.
 Some of our guiding principles are to ensure that when you’ve been hurt you receive the compensation you are owed and fair representation under the law.
 We also seek to inform our clients about the law.
 One of the many questions we ......